Call Us or Your Dealer Today to Get Details for Our

 Air/Vapor in Diesel Fuel in Common Rail Engines Adversely Effects the Injection Rate and the Spray Pattern!

 With Air & Vapor present in the fuel, the effective stroke of the High Pressure Pump and output volume of fuel to the Common Rail is reduced.
-This adversely affects both the injection rate and the shape of the injection spray pattern, which results in increased fuel consumption, increased exhaust emissions and Nox.
+This adversely affects both the injection rate and the shape of the injection spray pattern.
+This results in increased fuel consumption and increased exhaust emissions, especially unburned hydrocarbons and Nox.
 AirDog® removes the entrained air from the fuel and prevents the formation of vapor in the high pressure pump to restore the efficiency of the Common Rail System.

 Air/Vapor in Diesel Fuel